treweathers/Java_Developer/Course_2/Course_2.2.md

         else
             return somethingElse;
         But if you have more than one statement in either branch, use curly braces.
 Does that help clarify?

+## Lesson 2: Binary Search: From Concept to Java Implementation and Complexity Analysis
+### 1.